Holidays in Hanoi Reveal Unexpected Pleasures

 Book Hanoi Business Class Flights to Explore Hoan Kiem Lake

 Scenic and inviting, Hoan Kiem Lake is at the heart of Hanoi.
 It’s not uncommon for visitors to head to the lake as soon as their business class flights land.
 To make the lake even more appealing, it’s northern banks are surrounded by the bustling Old Quarter.
 This historic section of the 1,000-year-old town teems with pedestrians and scooters.
 For those who want a taste of Hanoi’s ambiance, the Old Quarter never disappoints.

 On the southern portion of the lake, you’ll find evidence of the city’s French colonial days.
 Buildings here sport gorgeous French architecture and embassies line the streets.

 The entire lake district is full of enticing visitor spots.
 While in the area, be sure to spend some time at:

 -Hoa Lo prison,

 -Ngoc Son Temple and

 -Hanoi Opera House.

-Vietnam teems with several enthralling museums, and its first-class Military History Museum is especially fascinating.
+Vietnam teems with several enthralling museums, and its business-class Military History Museum is especially fascinating.
 The museum highlights the country’s military struggles throughout its incredibly long history.
 Among the museum’s interesting displays are exhibits showcasing the fight against French colonialism and the Indochina War.

 The museum’s collection of artifacts from the US-Vietnamese conflict are also compelling.
 Photographs, captured U.S. equipment, art and propaganda tell part of the war’s story.
 Many of the most notable items from this collection are displayed outside the museum, including: